 But it’s a little more nuanced than that.
 All animals studied can conjugate bile acids with either glycine or taurine.
 In fact, the same enzyme does both(2).
 Whether an animal conjugates with glycine or taurine comes right down to diet.
 We don’t have data for herbivores, but in omnivores and carnivores, whether you conjugate with taurine or glycine comes down to the amount of taurine in your diet.

 Feed a human ample taurine and they’ll conjugate more bile acids with it.
-Limit taurine and they’ll conjugate more with glycine.
-Feed unlimited taurine and glycine…you’ll see a large proportion conjugated with taurine(3).
+Limit it and they’ll conjugate more with glycine.
+Feed unlimited amounts of both…you’ll see a large proportion conjugated with taurine(3).
 It seems taurine must be important in the digestive process.
 It also seems essential if you’re diet contains meat.

 Pottenger’s Cats is an excellent example of what taurine deficiency can do to an animal.
 It’s also a prime example of how a simple dietary change can cause enormous problems.
 If you aren’t familiar with Pottenger’s cats, check it out.

 But where do we lie?
 Truth is, we have no idea.
 Given the relationship between taurine and the amount of meat in an animals diet, there’s something there.
-I think it’s safe to say that taurine conjugated bile acids have a significant impact on the GI environment.
+I think it’s safe to say that tauro-conjugated bile acids have a significant impact on the GI environment.